Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 What Happens When You Use Your Car as Collateral for a Loan?

-Applicants who are approved at Montana Capital can receive up to $50,000.
+Applicants who are approved can receive up to $50,000.
 Your ability to repay the loan and the value of your car are some of the factors that will determine how much you can borrow.

 Can I Get a Loan Against My Car That Is Not Paid Off?

-- If you are still making payments on your vehicle
+- Whether you’re still making payments on your vehicle

 - Your ability to repay your loan